 Why Take Women, Gender, and Sexuality Studies Classes?

 Women, Gender, and Sexuality Studies encourages you to think critically and to participate actively in your education.
-Most classes are small, rely heavily on classroom discussion, and emphasize interaction between faculty and students.
-Courses in the Women, Gender, and Sexuality Studies Program can be taken as electives, toward a primary or secondary major, or toward a minor.
+Most classes are small, rely heavily on classroom discus-sion, and emphasize interaction between faculty and students.
+Courses in the Department of Women, Gender, and Sexuality Studies can be taken as electives, toward a primary or secondary major, or toward a minor.
 Graduate students can pursue a certificate in Women, Gender, and Sexuality Studies.
-Service learning courses offer opportunities to apply theory and research to real social problems.
+Service learning courses offer opportuni-ties to apply theory and research to real social problems, including gender violence, women in prisons, LGBTQ communities, and youth studies.
+Theory and methods courses prepare students to conduct research, to challenge narrow disciplinary perspectives, and to analyze a wide range of gender issues.

-The Women, Gender, and Sexuality Studies Academic Programs
+The Women, Gender, and Sexuality Studies Academic Department

-A Bachelor of Arts Degree with a Major or Second Major in Women, Gender, and Sexuality Studies consists of nine courses or 27 units in Women, Gender, and Sexuality Studies, 21 of them in courses numbered 300 or above.
-See program website for requirements.
+A Bachelor of Arts degree with a Major or Second Major in Women, Gender, and Sexuality Studies consists of nine courses or 27 units in Women, Gender, and Sexuality Studies, 21 of them in courses numbered 300 or above.
+See department website for requirements.

 A Bachelor's Degree with a Minor in Women, Gender, and Sexuality Studies requires 18 units in Women, Gender, and Sexuality Studies, 12 of them in courses numbered 300 or above.
 All minor courses must be home-based or cross-listed in Women, Gender, and Sexuality Studies.

-The Program offers the Andrea Biggs Summer Research Internship Scholarship and coordinates with the Career Center in encouraging internships in a variety of organizations concerned with gender, women’s health, and sexuality and sexual behavior.
-The Program sponsors a small number of those each summer for our majors.
+The Department offers the Andrea Biggs Summer Research Internship Scholarship and coordinates with the Career Center in encouraging internships in a variety of policy, government, and service organizations concerned with gender, women's health, and sexuality and sexual behavior.
+The Department sponsors a small number of those each summer for our majors.

 Careers in Women, Gender, and Sexuality Studies

-Women, Gender, and Sexuality Studies can help prepare you for a career that involves women’s and men’s concerns or issues around gender or sexuality.
-Many graduates who continue their schooling choose to focus on such issues in medical school, law school, public health programs, or social work.
-Some students envisage a career in college or university teaching, where they can apply a gender studies focus.
-Other students often find jobs in social agencies focused on women’s or gender issues.
-Still others are currently employed in such areas as healthcare, business, education, the arts, media, politics, and law.
+Women, Gender, and Sexuality Studies can help prepare you for a career that involves issues around gender or sexuality.
+Many graduates who continue their schooling choose to focus on such issues in medical school, law school, in public health programs, or social work.
+Some students envision a career in college or university teaching, where they can apply a gender studies focus.
+Other students find jobs in social agencies focused on women's, gender, or sexuality issues.
+Still others are currently employed in such areas as healthcare, business, technology, education, the arts, media, politics, and law.